Ellen Powell Thompson: Political activism

-Thompson was active in the Suffragette movement in the 1890s, and was known across the United States as a colleague of Elizabeth Cady Stanton and Susan B. Anthony.
+Thompson was active in the woman's suffrage movement in the 1890s, and was known across the United States as a colleague of Elizabeth Cady Stanton and Susan B. Anthony.
 Thompson was elected President of the Women's District Suffrage Association on October 10, 1895, and again in 1897.
 She was also a founding member of the Equal Suffrage Association of the District of Columbia.

 In 1900, Thompson was the chair of the national convention, which ended with a celebration of Susan Anthony's 80th birthday, and retirement from the Presidency of the National Association.
 Thompson was active in securing a gift of $200 for Anthony.